NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 description: Step-by-step commands in RPi Terminal to install files & configure for BLE server.
 mainTag: Installation
 ---
+#### Current Version: Beta - April 4nd, 2022
+In the early days of deploying thi software, I am making changes often based on early adopters comments and experiences.
+Check here often to see if I have posted a new version - identified by the ***date***.
+> To check current version date on your Raspberry Pi:  Open looperLog.log file in the loop directory and look for the line that starts with ******* Staring BTwifiSet - version date: ...

 #### About
-Step by Step (manuallly) install on your Raspberry Pi of a bluetooth BLE Server written in Python .
+Step by Step (manually) install on your Raspberry Pi of a bluetooth BLE Server written in Python .
 BLE advertises a custom service that communicates with the IOS app to remotely set the wifi on a headless raspberry pi.

 #### Requirements
-*Python3: version 3.7 or later **must** be instaled on the Raspberry Pi.*
+*Python3: version 3.7 or later **must** be installed on the Raspberry Pi.*
 Here is one way to [install the newest python](/Python/Installation-RaspberryPi-Higher-Version/)

 #### General